 (* The FPL is the Federal Poverty Level and some portions of your income may not count toward reaching the income level - for instance, the first $20 of your monthly income).

 Your assets or financial resources that are included to determine whether you qualify for a Medicare Savings Program include any money in your checking or savings account and investments (such as, stocks and bonds).

 Please remember that asset or resource levels needed to qualify for a Medicare Savings Programs can (and usually do) change each year.
-For instance, in 2015, the resource or asset level for the MSPs are approximately:
+For instance, as of May 2016, the resource or asset level for the MSPs are approximately: